quantiota/SKA-Learning-Duality/README.md

  **Entropy is a measure of uncertainty—and uncertainty only exists before the outcome is known.**

+ In fact, entropy is not a snapshot—it is a path integral:

+ $$\large H = \int L  dt$$,

+ where  $L$ acts as a Lagrangian of uncertainty flow.
+This reveals learning as an irreversible trajectory through time, not a static analysis.

 Therefore, it is fundamentally incoherent to compute entropy on a dataset that has already been fully observed.

+This is why applying SKA retrospectively violates the principle of least informational action—because it eliminates the uncertainty required for learning to occur.

 ## Results & Interpretation